Microembolic signal counts increase during hyperbaric exposure in patients with prosthetic heart valves | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No Canadian authors or study location were identified.
-The study covers a physiological phenomenon related to prosthetic heart valves, which is not a Health Canada-recognized indication for hyperbaric oxygen therapy.
+The study covers a physiological phenomenon related to prosthetic heart valves, which is not a Health Canada-recognised indication for hyperbaric oxygen therapy.
 No direct Canadian connection identified.

 Study Limitations